Daily Breeze, Nov. 6, 2001

 I inquire about gold chains.
 "Nah," says Cane.
 "We don't do the chains thing on the West Coast.
 That's for the East Coast cats, the bling-bling.
 We don't do it like that, because if you got that on, you might get jacked."

 With my half a song, I enter the vocal booth, my belt chafing against my thighs.
-Rico is too busy to engineer my rap debut, so he hands the duty off to Holiday, who wants the practice.
-Rico says we only have 15 minutes.
+Rico is too busy to engineer my rap debut, so he hands the duty off to Holiday, who wants the practice anyway.
+Rico reminds us that we have only 15 minutes left.
 The pressure rises as my pants fall.

 After Holiday lowers the boom microphone to kiddie height, he offers me headphones.
 Playback begins of a CD prerecorded by Black Hole and normally licensed out for $2500 per song to rappers who wish to base their own recordings around it.